halvors/libpebliss/README.md

 ### TODO

 * Unit-test
-  * fix failures on Linux
   * fix failures on OSX
+  * test on big-endian
+  * test on Windows x64

 * Update to Visual Studio 2013 Express
   * use [CMake](http://cmake.org) instead ???